kroxylicious/kroxylicious/README.md

 It will launch the `kroxylicious-performance-tests-pr` build, that will insert a comment with a summary into the PR comparing the results with the previous execution.

+> **Warning**\
+> The comparison with the previous version has to be checked manually as currently there is no pass/fail criteria in the pipeline

 In case a manual execution needs to be done, this job is ready for that `kroxylicious-performance-tests`, where some parameters can be configurable (NUMBER_OF_MESSAGES, MESSAGE_SIZE, PRODUCER_PROPERTIES)